anubhutivyas/RL/docs/about/why-nemo-rl.md

 Built for scalability, efficiency, and ease of use, NeMo RL provides researchers and practitioners with the tools needed to train, evaluate, and deploy RL-enhanced language models at scale.

+## NeMo Ecosystem Position

+NeMo RL is a specialized component within NVIDIA's comprehensive NeMo ecosystem, designed specifically for reinforcement learning and post-training alignment of large language models.
+While other NeMo repositories focus on different aspects of generative AI development, NeMo RL fills the critical gap in RL-based model alignment and optimization.

+**NeMo RL's Role in the Ecosystem:**

+NeMo RL complements other NeMo repositories by providing the RL-specific tooling and algorithms needed for advanced model alignment.
+While [NeMo Framework](https://github.com/NVIDIA/NeMo) handles the core training infrastructure and model development, and [NeMo Guardrails](https://github.com/NVIDIA/NeMo-Guardrails) focuses on safety and alignment, NeMo RL specializes in reinforcement learning techniques for preference learning, reasoning enhancement, and behavioral alignment.
+This specialization allows researchers and practitioners to leverage state-of-the-art RL algorithms like GRPO and DPO within the familiar NeMo ecosystem, ensuring seamless integration with existing NeMo workflows and infrastructure.

+**Integration with NeMo Framework:**

+NeMo RL builds upon the foundational capabilities provided by the main NeMo Framework, leveraging its distributed training infrastructure, model backends, and data processing pipelines.
+This integration enables users to transition smoothly from supervised fine-tuning in NeMo Framework to reinforcement learning in NeMo RL, using the same model checkpoints, data formats, and deployment strategies.
+The shared ecosystem ensures consistency in model handling, checkpointing, and production deployment across the entire NeMo suite.

 ## Architecture and Design Principles

 - **Modular and Backend-Agnostic**